How Genealogy and Heraldry Connect Us to the Past

 heraldry7Brenton Simons (left) and Brady Brim-DeForest (right) wearing the tabard of the Committee on Heraldry

-In celebration of this, the first Congress on American shores, we were determined to bring the tabard to life in full-color, and I was proud to wear it alongside Brenton Simons during my open address at the Congress.
+The escutcheon was placed on a tabard which became the design for the seal of the Committee.
+And there it stayed for the next 100 years.
+In celebration of this, the first Congress on American shores, we were determined to bring the tabard to life in full-color and I am proud to wear it today.
 A special thanks to Shervin Hawley for spearheading this effort, and gratitude to the coterie of heralds that served to advise us on bringing it to life.

-I want to thank our sponsors, our vendors, our speakers, the organizing committee, the Committee on Heraldry, the staff at American Ancestors, Brenton Simons, the Academie Internationale d'Heraldique, and the International Academy of Genealogy for all of the efforts that went into making this historic event a success
+Finally, I want to thank our sponsors, our vendors, our speakers, the organizing committee, the Committee on Heraldry, the staff at American Ancestors, our President Brenton Simons, the Academie Internationale d'Heraldique, and the International Academy of Geneaology for all of the efforts that went into making this week a success."

 Brady Brim-DeForest